 School is canceled

 Domestic workers often have extended roles beyond what’s written in their employment contracts.
 When they’re interviewed for the job, they’re asked if they’re okay to look after small children.
 Looking after doesn’t only refer to sending them to school or changing their clothes.
 It might also involve tutorials and assisting with homework.
-As classroom sessions are canceled and children told to stay home, learning doesn’t stop, and kids might be asked to remain online for lessons and submit homework.
+As classroom sessions are canceled and children are told to stay home, learning doesn’t stop, and kids might be asked to remain online for lessons and submit homework.

-Now, instead of just sending the child to school and do housework while everyone else is away, the domestic helper could be more involved in a child’s schoolwork.
+Now, instead of just sending the child to school and doing housework while everyone else is away, the domestic helper could be more involved in a child’s schoolwork.
 This change leaves her with less time to do her usual routine of laundry, cleaning, grocery, and cooking.

 Employers are working from home